squid-cache/squid-cache.github.io/old/ConfigExamples/Authenticate/Kerberos.md

 unset KRB5_KTNAME
 ```

-- ⚠️ Do not use this method if you run winbindd or other samba services
+- :warning: Do not use this method if you run winbindd or other samba services
   as samba will reset the machine password every x days and thereby
   makes the keytab invalid !